apache/spark/BREEZE.rst

   -S, --static-check <STATIC_CHECK>
           Run selected static checks for currently changed files.
 You should specify static check that you would like to run or 'all' to run all checks.
+One of:

-One of [ all all-but-pylint bat-tests check-apache-license check-executables-have-shebangs check-hooks-apply check-merge-conflict check-xml debug-statements doctoc detect-private-key end-of-file-fixer flake8 forbid-tabs insert-license lint-dockerfile mixed-line-ending mypy pylint pylint-test setup-order shellcheck].
+              all all-but-pylint bat-tests check-apache-license
+              check-executables-have-shebangs check-hooks-apply check-merge-conflict
+              check-xml debug-statements doctoc detect-private-key end-of-file-fixer flake8
+              forbid-tabs insert-license lint-dockerfile mixed-line-ending mypy pylint
+              pylint-test setup-order shellcheck

           You can pass extra arguments including options to to the pre-commit framework as
           <EXTRA_ARGS> passed after --.
 For example: